ilozada/GenomeContent/README.md

 -- Download source: https://protists.ensembl.org/Plasmodium_falciparum/Info/Annotation/#assembly

-(1) To run "quickly" the provided example, `unzip` the compressed file in your home directory as.
+(1) To run "quickly" the provided example, `unzip` the compressed file in your home directory as described below.
 Extracting the files to your current directory will create the directory `GenomeContent`, containing the required files to run tests.

 ```bash